mysociety/standard-footer/README.md

 There is a demonstration of the footer, and how it can be customised, in the `/demo` directory.

     gem install jekyll
+    cd demo
     jekyll serve

-## How to implement the footer in your site
+## How to implement the footer in your project

-You’ll find most of the documentation in `_sass/style.scss`.

-You can copy the markup and styles from `_includes/footer.html` and `_sass/_footer.scss` respectively.
+Copy `/mysoc-footer.scss` to your project (perhaps in a `/vendor` directory, or somewhere self-documenting) and import it into your Sass pipeline just like any other 3rd-party Sass module.

+Then, add markup to your project’s HTML templates, that satisfies the standard mySociety footer’s requirements.
+See `/demo/_includes/footer.html` for an example, and `/demo/_sass/style.scss` for documentation on how to override the footer’s default behaviours.